Copper conductor: Power distribution

 Copper is widely used for power distribution bus bars because of its high conductivity.

-Power distribution is the final stage in the delivery of electricity for an end use.
+Electric power distribution is the final stage in the delivery of electricity for an end use.
 A power distribution system carries electricity from the transmission system to consumers.

 Power cables are used for the transmission and distribution of electric power, either outdoors or inside buildings.
 Details on the various types of power cables are available.

 Copper is the preferred conductor material for underground transmission lines operating at high and extra-high voltages to 400 kV.
 The predominance of copper underground systems stems from its higher volumetric electrical and thermal conductivities compared to other conductors.
 These beneficial properties for copper conductors conserve space, minimize power loss, and maintain lower cable temperatures.

 Copper continues to dominate low-voltage lines in mines and underwater applications, as well as in electric railroads, hoists, and other outdoor services.

 Aluminium, either alone or reinforced with steel, is the preferred conductor for overhead transmission lines due to its lighter weight and lower cost.